MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/introduction-agent-interface-omni-channel-engagement-hub.md

 # Introduction to the agent interface in Omni-channel Engagement Hub

-When you sign in to Unified Service Desk, the Omni-channel Engagement interface has the following components:
+When you sign in to Unified Service Desk, the Omni-channel Engagement Hub interface has the following components:

  - Omni-channel toolbar